kernelorg-mirror/utils_kernel_ndctl_ndctl/ndctl/ndctl-create-namespace.md

 `-m; --mode=`
 - "raw": expose the namespace capacity directly with limitations.
-A raw pmem namepace namespace does not support sector atomicity (see "sector" mode below).
+A raw pmem namespace does not support sector atomicity (see "sector" mode below).
 A raw pmem namespace may have limited to no dax support depending the kernel.
 In other words operations like direct-I/O targeting a dax buffer may fail for a pmem namespace in raw mode or indirect through a page-cache buffer.
 See "fsdax" and "devdax" mode for dax operation.

 - "sector": persistent memory, given that it is byte addressable, does not support sector atomicity.
 The problematic aspect of sector tearing